thomasfredericks/Bounce2/README.md

 BOUNCE 2
 =====================

-Debouncing library for Arduino or Wiring
+Debouncing library for Arduino and Wiring

 by Thomas Ouellet Fredericks